katsully/machines-learning-movement/README.md

 ### Step 3: Make something cool!
+For this step we'll be using the files

 For the processing sketch you'll want to install the oscp5 library, which you can do via Sketch->Install Library.

 For Python, we'll need Python 3.4+.
 Go to the downloads of Python, download 3.5, NOT 3.6.
 Use the executable and click the option to add to path. cd to where Python35 is installed and change python.exe to python3.exe